rakeshranjan920/crud-nodejs/README.md

 # crud-nodejs
 To Run ------   node server.js

-go to browser open link ---    http://localhost:3000/user
+after then  go to browser and  open link ---    http://localhost:3000/user